uzzielperez/lhcbAIxprt/ACE_IMPLEMENTATION_SUMMARY.md

 ## 🚀 Ready to Use!

-Your LHCb Shifter Assistant now has **Agentic Context Engineering** capabilities that will:
+Your  Shifter Assistant now has **Agentic Context Engineering** capabilities that will:

 1. **Learn autonomously** from every user interaction
 2. **Improve continuously** based on feedback and expert input